 A successful approach to building skills and confidence outside of the everyday classroom experience is to form student-teacher teams to work towards a concrete goal or challenge.
-Innovate Our World takes typical competitions one step beyond the usual through our cutting edge Challenges.
+Innovate Our World takes typical competitions one step beyond the usual through our cutting edge Art, Design, and Aerospace Challenges.
 Challenges bring together math and science whizzes with artists, designers, and writers to create something beyond a single group's ability – while teaching students how to work together as a project team and think both systematically and innovatively.
 Any high school or middle school team with an educator/parent leader can apply.
 See the Challenge description below for more information.

 MMC Registration Form

 Submitting this form enables your team to have access to the materials and experts to participate in the Moon Mission Challenge.
 It does not commit a student team to the Challenge.

 More details about the Challenge can be found in the following documents:

 Devices such as the iPAD are becoming more popular in the classroom and are moving learners from static content and delivery model to a rich, interactive experience.
 Inspired by recent apps such as NYPL Biblion, Innovate Our World wants to harness student creativity by introducing a competition for student teams to create their own iPAD or Android apps.
 Creating an app takes research, content area knowledge, technical skills, and teamwork.
 This competition is designed to bring students with diverse backgrounds and skills together to create an app that can be used in an interactive learning environment.
 Students will create location-based app content and make their case to be the one school whose content gets turned into an actual augmented reality app!

 Challenge details will be posted after September 2013.
 Teams will be formed starting this fall and finalist teams will have their content evaluated by a judging panel at the 2014 I3 Conference to see which team's content gets turned into an actual mobile app.
 The winning team will also get a cash prize and have their app made available for downloading courtesy of IOW.